Bistard/nota/README.md

 - **Core Features**:
   - _AI-Driven Features_: Automated note categorization, organization, and summarization using generative AI and prompt engineering.
-  - _Cloud Serevices_:  We offer cloud services for note synchronization and backup functionalities.
+  - _Cloud Services_:  We offer cloud services for note synchronization and backup functionalities.

 - **Accessibility**:
   - _Markdown WYSIWYG_: we are aiming to build our own markdown WYSIWYG rendering (more performant).